-A fundamental premise of the Roundtable is that collective action among the member organizations will be more successful in reducing the burden of disease, and reducing that burden faster.
-A core principle of the Roundtable is that it will not duplicate or take on roles of member organizations; rather, the Roundtable seeks to enhance organizations’ contributions to lung cancer control through greater engagement with other key organizations, as well as to take on initiatives that all organizations would judge to be worthy, but would be unlikely to initiate on their own.
+A fundamental premise of the NLCRT is that collective, collaborative, and strategic action among the member organizations will be more successful in reducing the burden of disease and in reducing that burden faster.
+A core principle of the Roundtable is that it does not duplicate or take on roles of member organizations, but rather the Roundtable seeks to enhance the contributions of member organizations to lung cancer care and control through greater engagement with other leading advocacy organizations, clinician groups, and scientists, as well as to take on priority initiatives that all organizations would judge to be worthy but would be unlikely to initiate on their own.

 Together, members work to share information, identify needs and opportunities, and address gaps in research, programs, activities, and services relating to lung cancer.
-The strength of such a partnership, united in mission, enhances the work of each member and furthers the cause of lung cancer prevention early detection, and control.
+The strength of such a partnership, united in mission, enhances the work of each member and furthers the cause of lung cancer risk reduction, early detection, and diagnosis and treatment.